nirjon (at) cs.unc.edu

 (136) Ph.D.
 2014, Virginia.
 Mobile Computing (OS, Services and Applications); Embedded Sensor Systems (Hardware-Software Co-Design, Wearables); Wireless Networks (Mobile, WSN, and other RF); Data Analytics for Mobile Systems (Mobile Health, IoT, and Cloud).

-Shahriar received his Ph.D. from the University of Virginia, Charlottesville in 2014.
-Shahriar has won a number of awards, including two Best Paper Awards, at the Mobile Systems, Applications and Services (MOBISYS 2014), and the Real-Time and Embedded Technology and Applications Symposium (RTAS 2012).
-Shahriar has worked as a Research Scientist in the Networking and Mobility Lab at the Hewlett-Packard Labs in Palo Alto, CA (2014 – 2015), and as a Research Intern at Microsoft Research, Redmond, WA (Summer 2013) and at Deutsche Telekom Lab, Los Altos, CA (Summer 2010).
-Several of his work have been highlighted in the electronic and print media, including – the Economist, the New Scientist, and the BBC.
+Nirjon received his Ph.D. from the University of Virginia in 2014.
+He has won a number of awards, including three Best Paper Awards, at the Distributed Computing in Sensor Systems (DCOSS 2019), the Mobile Systems, Applications and Services (MOBISYS 2014), and the Real-Time and Embedded Technology and Applications Symposium (RTAS 2012).
+He has worked as a Research Scientist in the Networking and Mobility Lab at the Hewlett-Packard Labs in Palo Alto, CA (2014 – 2015), and as a Research Intern at Microsoft Research, Redmond, WA (Summer 2013) and at Deutsche Telekom Lab, Los Altos, CA (Summer 2010).
+Several of his works have been highlighted in the electronic and print media, including – the IEEE Spectrum, the Economist, the New Scientist, and the BBC.

 - Best Paper Award, The 12th International Conference on Mobile Systems, Applications, and Services (MOBISYS 2014).